NVIDIA/NeMo/docs/sources/source/nlp/dialog_state_tracking_trade.rst

 -------------------

 In the following table we compare the results achieved by our TRADE model implementation with the results reported \
 in the original paper :cite:`nlp-dst-wu2019transferable`.
-Additionally, as the authors were relying on the MultiWOZ 2.0 dataset, the table includes also results achieved by TRADE model on MultiWOZ 2.1 dataset reported in the :cite:`nlp-dst-eric2019multiwoz` paper.
+As the authors were relying on the MultiWOZ 2.0 dataset, we ran the original implementation on MultiWOZ 2.1 dataset and reported those too.

 We used the same parameters as the original implementation.
+There are some differences between our implementation and \
-The main difference is that our model does not use \
+the original one.
+The main difference is that our model does not use pre-trained embeddings which seems not to affect \
-pre-trained embeddings which seems not to affect the performance of the model.
-The other difference is that we used \
-SquareAnnealing for the learning policy instead of fixed learning rate.
+the performance of the model.
+The other difference is that we used SquareAnnealing for the learning policy instead of \
+fixed learning rate.
+Additionally, we create the vocabulary just based on the training data while the default for the \
+original one is to create vocabulary from all the data including test and development sets.

 We also did some improvements to the implementation of the model to have faster training.
+It makes our implementation \
-Additionally, NeMo supports \
-multi-GPU training which enables even faster training time.
+significantly faster than the original one.
+Additionally, NeMo supports multi-GPU training which enables even faster \
+training time.
 It should be noted that learning rate needs to get \
 increased if you want to use multi-GPU training because of having larger batch size.

 Following :cite:`nlp-dst-wu2019transferable`, we used two main metrics to evaluate the model performance: